Many neighborly polytopes and oriented matroids: Many neighborly polytopes

-Once we have bounds for $\lle{n}{r}$, we can obtain bounds for $\lnei{n}{d}$.
+Once we have bounds for $\lle{n}{r}$, we can obtain bounds for $\lnei{n}{d}$ using the Gale Sewing Construction.
 But first we do a case where we know the exact number.

 \begin{lemma} The number of labeled balanced matroids of rank $r$ with $r+3$ elements is $\frac12{(r+2)!}$. \end{lemma} \begin{proof} Balanced matroids of rank $r$ with $r+3$ elements are dual to polygons with $r+3$ vertices in $\RR^2$.
-There are clearly $\frac12{(r+2)!}$ of them. \end{proof}
+There are clearly $\frac12{(r+2)!}$ different combinatorial types of labeled polygons with $r+3$ vertices. \end{proof}

-We will need the following result on the inseparability graph of oriented matroids.
-The \defn{inseparability graph} of an oriented matroid $\cM$, $IG(\cM)$, is the graph that has the elements of $\cM$ as vertices and whose edges are the pairs of inseparable elements. \begin{theorem}[{\cite[Theorem 1.1]{CordovilDuchet1990}}] Let $\cM$ be a rank $r$ uniform oriented matroid with $n$ elements. \begin{itemize} \item If $r\leq 1$ or $r\geq n-1$, then $IG ( \cM )$ is the complete graph. \item If $r=2$ or $r=n-2$, then $IG(\cM)$ is an $n$-cycle. \item If $2<r<n-2$, then $IG(\cM)$ is either a $n$-cycle, or a disjoint union of chains. \end{itemize} \end{theorem}
+For our next proof, we need the following result concerning the \emph{inseparability graph} $\IG(\cM)$ of an oriented matroid~$\cM$, which is defined to be the graph that has the elements of $\cM$ as vertices and the pairs of inseparable elements as edges. \begin{theorem}[{\cite[Theorem 1.1]{CordovilDuchet1990}}] Let $\cM$ be a rank $r$ uniform oriented matroid with $n$ elements. \begin{itemize} \item If $r\leq 1$ or $r\geq n-1$, then $\IG ( \cM )$ is the complete graph $K_n$. \item If $r=2$ or $r=n-2$, then $\IG(\cM)$ is an $n$-cycle. \item If $2<r<n-2$, then $\IG(\cM)$ is either a $n$-cycle, or a disjoint union of chains. \end{itemize} \end{theorem}